Ohio

 HIPAA Compliance Equivalency

-A licensee that is subject to and in compliance with the privacy and security rules under 45 C.F.R.
-Parts 160 and 164 (HIPAA) is deemed to meet the requirements of ORC Chapter 3965, except for the notification provisions.
-This means HIPAA-compliant entities still must follow Ohio's insurance-specific breach notification rules.
+A licensee in compliance with HIPAA's privacy and security rules (45 C.F.R.
+Parts 160 and 164) is deemed to meet the requirements of ORC Chapter 3965, except for the notification provisions.
+HIPAA-compliant entities still must follow Ohio's insurance-specific breach notification rules.

 Record Retention

-Licensees must maintain all records, schedules, and data supporting their certificate of compliance for a period of five years.
-Where material improvement areas have been identified, documentation must be made available for inspection by the Ohio Department of Insurance.
+Licensees must maintain all records, schedules, and data supporting their certificate of compliance for five years.
+Documentation of material improvement areas must be available for inspection by the Ohio Department of Insurance.

-School records containing personally identifiable information about students, other than designated directory information, require written consent from a parent, guardian, or custodian before they can be released.
-This aligns with federal Family Educational Rights and Privacy Act (FERPA) requirements and adds state-level enforcement.
+ORC 3319.321 governs the administrative use of public school records.
+Student records containing personally identifiable information, other than designated directory information, require written consent from a parent, guardian, or custodian before release.
+This aligns with and supplements federal Family Educational Rights and Privacy Act (FERPA) requirements.

 Identity Theft and Fraud Protections